NxPKG/khulnasoft-docs/content/load-balancing/_partials/_layer-4-load-balancing-definition.md

 Layer 4 load balancers route traffic by forwarding traffic to certain ports or IP addresses.

-Cloudflare currently only supports layer 4 load balancing as part of [Cloudflare Spectrum](/spectrum/about/load-balancer/).
+Khulnasoft currently only supports layer 4 load balancing as part of [Khulnasoft Spectrum](/spectrum/about/load-balancer/).

 {{<Aside type="note">}}